 Unfortunately, most insurance plans do not cover this procedure because it is considered elective.
 On average, conductive keratoplasty costs about $2,300 per eye.
 But most people say it is worth every penny.

-More on Conductive Keratoplasty
+More Information For You on Conductive Keratoplasty

 Conductive keratoplasty and ck are registered service marks of Refractec, inc. The Refractec web site is the best place for eye care professionals and patients to learn more about one of the newest services in eye care.
 Visit Refractec.com to learn more about conductive keratoplasty and find a CK doctor in your area.